Dentistry

 AGS and Dentistry

 When you have AGS, dentistry can be more complicated.
 You need to tell your dentist that you have AGS and warn them that some products used in dentistry contain alpha-gal.
 Depending on how sensitive you are to alpha-gal, your dentist may need to modify your dental treatment.
-Some, but not necessarily all, products used in dentistry that may contain alpha-gal include:

 - Topical numbing gel